Arya 2: Plot

-At an orphanage, two orphans, Arya and Ajay, form an uneasy bond.
-Arya, who is mentally unstable, forces a friendship with Ajay, who secretly despises him.
-A wealthy family wishes to adopt one of them and decides through a coin toss, which Arya lets Ajay win.
-Ajay grows up to become a successful businessman, while Arya becomes an extreme psychopath.
-When thugs attack Ajay, Arya intervenes and injures them using surgical instruments, leading to his arrest.
-Ajay bails him out, but Arya's reckless driving causes a car accident.
-Arya then demands a job at Ajay's company in exchange for his life, and Ajay reluctantly agrees, on the condition that Arya reforms into a well-mannered and hardworking businessman.
+At an orphanage, two young boys, Arya and Ajay, form a complex and asymmetrical bond.
+Arya aggressively forces a friendship onto Ajay, who secretly develops a deep-seated resentment toward him.
+When a wealthy family arrives wishing to adopt only one child, the selection is determined by a coin toss; Arya deliberately yields the win, allowing Ajay to be adopted.
+Years later, Ajay grows up to become a highly successful corporate executive, whereas Arya develops into a dangerous, unstable psychopath.
+When a group of thugs ambushes Ajay, Arya brutally intervenes and mutilates the attackers using stolen surgical instruments, resulting in his arrest.
+Out of a sense of obligation, Ajay bails him out, but Arya's subsequent reckless driving causes a severe car accident.
+Exploiting the situation, Arya demands a job at Ajay's firm in exchange for his life.
+Ajay reluctantly concedes on the condition that Arya transforms into a refined, hardworking professional.

-Arya adapts to corporate life and gains respect for his hard work.
-Santhi, a colleague, develops feelings for him, but he rejects her advances.
-Meanwhile, both Ajay and Arya fall in love with Geetha, a new employee.
-While Ajay suppresses his feelings, Arya openly expresses his love, making Geetha uncomfortable.
-She tries to expose his obsessive behavior but fails.
-Eventually, she manipulates Arya into confessing his love before revealing her feelings to Ajay, hoping to distance herself from Arya.
-However, Ajay, aware that Geetha does not truly love him, frames Arya for a car accident to eliminate him as a rival.
+Arya surprisingly adapts to the corporate environment, earning the genuine respect of his colleagues through sheer diligence.
+While a co-worker named Santhi develops unrequited feelings for him, Arya firmly rejects her advances.
+The status quo shatters when both Ajay and Arya fall in love with Geetha, a new employee.
+While Ajay suppresses his affection, Arya impulsively forces a kiss upon her, causing her immense distress.
+Unable to expose his obsessive behavioral patterns to the corporate board, Geetha cleverly manipulates Arya into a public confession of love before immediately declaring her romantic preference for Ajay, hoping to permanently alienate Arya.
+However, a jealous Ajay, fully aware of Geetha's superficial motives, frames Arya for a staged automobile accident to eliminate him as a romantic rival.